named-data/PyNDN2/INSTALL.md

 Cygwin is tested on Windows 7 64-bit.

 In the Cygwin installer, select and install the "Devel" packages at the top level of the installer.
-In a Cygwin terminal, enter:
+To install the cryptography package, in a Cygwin terminal, enter:

     easy_install pip
-    pip install pycrypto
+    pip install cryptography

 Optional: To install trollius (Python 2.7), in a terminal enter: